Categorical Ambidexterity

-The statement of \cref{main-thm-intro} involves the $3$-category of iterated spans.
-We shall also make use of the $2$-category of spans.
-We begin by recalling these categories and their universal properties.
-We fix the following notation.
+In this paper we shall make use of the $2$-category of spans and the $3$-category of iterated spans, featuring in \cref{main-thm-intro}.
+We begin by recalling these categories and their universal properties, and we fill some gaps missing from the literature.
+For this section, we fix the following notation.

 \begin{notn} We let $\cX$ denote a category admitting pullbacks (which we will later take to be $\cK_0$). \end{notn}

 The $2$-category $\mdef{\Spanoh(\cX)}$, was constructed by Haugseng \cite{spans} (where it is denoted by $\Spano^+(\cX)$), to which we refer the reader for a detailed discussion.
 We informally recall that this is the $2$-category whose objects are the objects of $\cX$, a $1$-morphism from $X$ to $Y$ is a span $X \gets Z \to Y$ (and composition is given by pullback), and a $2$-morphism is a map between spans.
 This $2$-category enjoys a universal property, originally stated by Gaitsgory--Rozenblyum \cite[Chapter 7, Theorem 3.2.2]{GR}, and recently proven independently by Macpherson \cite{Macph} (where it is denoted by $\mrm{Corr}_{\cX}$) and Stefanich \cite{Stef} (where it is denoted by $2\mrm{Corr}(\cX)$).
 We also refer the reader to \cite[Theorem 2.2.7]{EH} for another presentation of Macpherson's proof.